What are Judaic and Israel Studies?

 Judaic/Israel Studies is too old.
 Yes, Jewry is an ancient civilization.
 But the computer chips that you use in your cellphone were developed in today’s Israel and quite a few of the movies you like (especially the comedies) were made by American Jewish writers or directors.

 Judaic/Israel Studies is too narrow.
-Every Schusterman Center student scholarship is open to every OU student.
+Schusterman Center scholarships are open to a broad array of OU students.
 Go on an archaeological dig, learn fashion design, study music composition, explore security studies, take university classes in mysticism.
 We’ve funded all these interests and more.